Filajabob/filajabot-chess/README.md

 ## Overview

 Filajabot is a Python chess engine which can interactively play chess with a human (cli.py) or calculate the best move from a FEN string (via search.py).
+You're probably better off with Stockfish tho

 ## Utilizes